-- Mr. W. Mackay a Director of the Company, was also the Chief Executive Officer of Alpha Bank London Limited, a Company wholly owned by the Parent and a Director of Alpha Credit Group PLC. - Ms. M. Ahmed a Director of the Company, is also a Director of Alpha Credit Group PLC and also Chief Financial Officer of Alpha Bank London Limited. - Mr. S. Langan a Director of the Company, is also a Director of Intertrust SPV Services Limited, which receives fees from the Company for the provision of company secretarial services. - Ms. C. Heslop who was appointed as a Director of the Company on 21 November 2019, is also a Director of Intertrust SPV Services Limited. - Mr. N. Day a Director of the Company, is also a Director of Carpe Diem Limited, which receives fees from the Company for book-keeping and other administrative services.
+- Mr. S. Langan (resigned on 28 September 2020) was a Director of the Company and was also a Director of Intertrust SPV Services Limited, which receives fees from the Company for the provision of company secretarial services. - Ms. C. Heslop, a Director of the Company, is also a Director of Intertrust SPV Services Limited. - Mr. N. Day (resigned on 31 March 2020) was a Director of the Company and was also a Director of Carpe Diem Limited, which receives fees from the Company for book-keeping and other administrative services.